-I wouldn’t trust a plugin to do a WordPress backup.
+I wouldn’t trust a plugin to do a WordPress backup, but if you must, try UpDraft and cross your fingers.
 First of all, how will you ever know that the plugin is secure?
 How will you know if the plugin is working correctly?
 Finally, you’ll need the plugin to restore the backup–what if the plugin isn’t updated for the current version of WordPress?

 To Backup WordPress the Right Way, Do a Direct Database Backup